Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Lifting Dynamic Theories

-Before we move to regular programs, let us recap what this section demonstrated: First, we saw that an arbitrary dynamic theory $\dynamicTheory$ can be extended with a havoc operator $\variableOne \coloneqq *$ in such a way that all properties for dynamic theories carry over (in particular axioms \ref{axiom:G},\ref{axiom:V},\ref{axiom:B} and \ref{axiom:K}).
-Subsequently, we saw that not only results of dynamic theories in general carry over, but that the validity of formulas carries over from $\dynamicTheory$ to $\havoced{\dynamicTheory}$, which gives rise to the axiom in \Cref{isaLem:liftedDL:havoc:reduction}.
-This opens the door for the reuse of existing proof infrastructure established for $\dynamicTheory$ to prove properties about the extended theory \havoced{\dynamicTheory}.
-While the introduction of a havoc operator was an extremely simple example of this, the remainder of this section, as well as \Cref{sec:hdl}, will demonstrate significantly more expressive lifting procedures with the same properties: Transfer of proof rules and validity preservation.
+Before we move to regular programs, let us recap what this section demonstrated\chg{S10}{.}{:} Given any dynamic theory $\dynamicTheory$, we can create a new dynamic theory $\havoced{\dynamicTheory}$ which: \begin{enumerate*} \item Has the additional program primitive $\variableOne \coloneqq *$; \item Inherits the dynamic theory axioms \ref{axiom:G}, \ref{axiom:V}, \ref{axiom:B} and \ref{axiom:K}; \item Allows reuse of existing proof infrastructure for $\dynamicTheory$ through \ref{axiom:HR} (as a valid formula of $\dynamicTheory$ is also valid in $\havoced{\dynamicTheory}$). \end{enumerate*} S63{ Rule \ref{axiom:HR} enables this reuse even when $\dynamicTheory$'s axiom schemata may not hold for arbitrary $\havoced{\dynamicTheory}$-instantiations, by restricting reductions to formulas from $\formulaSet{\dynamicSignature}$. } The remainder of this section, as well as \Cref{sec:hdl}, will demonstrate significantly more expressive lifting procedures with the same properties\chg{S10}{, i.e.\ transfer}{: Transfer} of proof rules and validity preservation.